Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2022-12-06 Update for the Season of the Seraph

+- Added `responseMintedTimestamp` and `secondaryComponentsMintedTimestamp` to DestinyProfileResponse.
+  - Use these new values to handle stale cached responses from the `Destiny2.GetProfile` API.
+- Added new EquipFailureReason enum flag values, and renamed `ItemNotOnCharacter` to `ItemWrapped`.
+- Added new `categoryfilter` and `includebody` parameters to the `/Content/Rss/NewsArticle/<page>/` API.
+  - Going forward, new news content will be available via the RSS feeds and this API.

 ## 2022-08-23 Update for the Season of Plunder

 - Added Support for Epic Games accounts.